 The best and most popular Spanish sparkling wine is coffee, which is produced using the same technology as French champagne.
 This wine is traditionally made from three varieties of grapes, namely Macabeo (Viura), Xarello and Parellada.
 However, other grape varieties, such as Chardonnay, are sometimes used.

-Coffee is a wonderful aperitif and goes well with many dishes.
+Coffee is a great aperitif and goes well with many dishes.

 franciacorta